botman/docs/middleware.md

 }
 ```

-Let's consider a simple use case: suppose you want to show a typing indicator as soon as your bot receive any message:
+Let's consider a simple use case: suppose you want to show a typing indicator as soon as your bot receives any message:

 ```php
     public function received(IncomingMessage $message, $next, BotMan $bot)